 - Make a list of shows you love.
 Not just podcasts, but TV shows as well.
 Andrew and I loved The Colbert Report, Arrested Development, and This American Life.
 We found ways to work elements of those shows into ours.

 - Write down 10 qualities about yourself (and anyone else involved in your podcast).
 Find the commonalities that will become your “avatar.”

 - Don’t copy; emulate.
 Just because everyone hires a former used car commercial announcer on Fiverr to create their intro, doesn’t mean you have to.
 Try writing your own music.
 Try no intro music at all!

 - Ignore the podcast marketing fads.
 I noticed an influx of narrative-style podcasts after the success of Serial and Startup.
 I’m not saying you shouldn’t start a narrative style podcast, but instead, do the show you would want to listen to and not because it’s a trend.

 Consider Being a Guest Interviewee

-If you are not ready to get into podcasting production, you can always consider being a guest interviewee on a related podcast.
+If you are not ready to get into podcasting production, you can always consider being a podcast guest interviewee on a related podcast.
 This is the next best way to reach out to your audience through this medium.